Meet Our Exceptional Teacher Tutors!

 Why I Teach: Growing up, I was lucky enough to be placed in the care of incredible teachers who stretched my thinking and encouraged my love for learning.
 They did this, not by telling me what to think or be, but by showing me how much they thought I could accomplish.
 It is the curiosity and confidence instilled in me by them that I hope to pass on to each of my students.
 I have seen how easy it was for teachers and students alike to get swept up in storms of grades and testing, often forgetting that the most important aspects of education are not those that can be measured quantitatively.
 I teach to make sure my students receive both the academic and social-emotional education they need to become happy, unique, successful individuals.

 What I Like About the S4 Curriculum: S4 is the first program I’ve found that truly focuses not on what students are learning but on how they are learning it.
 This curriculum enables students to more efficiently use their time and more effectively achieve their goals.
 It focuses on creating long-term habits that students can continue to use in high school, college, and beyond.
-By focusing on skills such as time management, planning, organization, summarizing, and questioning, S4 helps students take ownership of their education and more confidently approach challenges they meet throughout their life.
+By focusing on skills such as time management, planning, organization, summarizing, and questioning, S4 helps students take ownership of their education and more confidently approach challenges they meet throughout their lives.
 As students begin to implement this program, I see a clear shift from anxiety to motivation and engagement, showing me just how effective S4 can be.

 Elyssa has been wonderful!
 We are very grateful to have found her and very much appreciate her help.
 We would definitely like to renew for another series. — Rachel Cohen, Westport, CT